One AI Now Controls $7 Trillion in Shareholder Votes

 Building technology that serves people.
 Documenting the people technology forgets.

 I build companies at the intersection of healthcare and artificial intelligence.
-As founder and CEO of a MedTech venture, I work to close the gap between what clinical science knows and what patients actually receive — using machine learning to make diagnostic precision accessible, not exclusive.
+As CEO of Holman and founder of Lifetria, I work to close the gap between what clinical science knows and what patients actually receive — using machine learning to make diagnostic precision accessible, not exclusive.

 In parallel, I photograph.
 Conflict zones, displacement camps, communities on the margins of geopolitical attention.
 The camera is my way of bearing witness — of insisting that the people most affected by the systems we build deserve to be seen, named, and remembered.